Treasures of Indochina - 15 days

-In the late afternoon visit the National Museum at the former Royal Palace, picturesque Wat Mai, the magnificent Wat Xiengthong with its roof sweeping low to the ground, and the classic, symbolic architecture of the Luang Prabang temples.
-The impressive Stupa of Wat Visoun, the shrine of Wat Aham.
-To top it all off climb to the top of Mount Phousi for an enjoyable exploration of the sacred, gilded Stupa as well as a superb view over the town and Mekong river.
-In the evening walk through Luang Prabang to visit the lively night market in the streets.
+In the late afternoon we'll visit the National Museum at the former Royal Palace, the magnificent Wat Xiengthong with its roof sweeping low to the ground, and the classic, symbolic architecture of the Luang Prabang temples.
+The impressive Stupa of Wat Visoun.
+To top it all off climb to the top of Mount Phousi for an enjoyable exploration of the sacred, gilded Stupa as well as a superb view over the town and Mekong River.
+This evening we walk through Luang Prabang to visit the lively night street markets.

 Overnight: Luang Prabang | Breakfast

 Pak Ou Caves

 Today take a boat ride upstream on the Mekong River to Pak Ou Caves, crammed with thousands of gold lacquered statues of the Buddha in various postures and sizes.
 En-route stop off at the village of Ban Xanghai, renowned for producing local rice wine.